AmateurAstronaut/InThrustWeTrust/README.md

 In Thrust We Trust
-'ITWT' is a Solid Booster Decal set for KSP
-Included are decals for the following:
+'In Thrust We Trust' is a Solid Booster Decal set for KSP ,included are decals for the following:

 - Thiakol logos
 - ATK logos